Peter Strzok, Notorious Ex-G-Man, Explains Himself And Takes Aim At Trump

 Strzok, though, has always maintained that the answer is, in fact, yes — and he cites subsequent investigations which he says defended his work and that of others in the FBI's Hillary Clinton and Russia investigations.

-What Strzok told Congress, and he writes now, that he was simply a cog in a machine — a mighty bureau structured in such a way that no individual person's personal feelings could influence the actions he or others might take officially.
+What Strzok told Congress, and he writes now, was that he was simply a cog in a machine — a mighty bureau structured in such a way that no individual person's personal feelings could influence the actions they or others might take officially.

-He aims to tell the story from the cog's eye view about what the whole team at the FBI uncovered.
+He aims to tell the story from the cog's-eye view about what the whole team at the FBI uncovered.

 Spy game

 That case, at least, Strzok is willing to make in detail, beginning with a gripping section about his role in one of the FBI's great counterintelligence successes.
-In the early 2000s, the bureau detected, tracked, and then rolled up a big network of Russian sleeper agents who had been secretly living in the United States for years.
+In the early 2000s, the bureau detected, tracked and then rolled up a big network of Russian sleeper agents who had been secretly living in the United States for years.

 Strzok himself helped lead the work against some of these "illegals" in Boston, and his story about monitoring their clandestine shortwave instructions and discovering evidence confirming their origins is one of the strongest here.
 It could have been a book on its own.

 Russian intelligence operations are sophisticated and dangerous, he writes.
-So Strzok and other officials were worried when they learned in 2016 that a junior aide to Trump's campaign, George Papadopoulos, drunkenly revealed he'd been importuned by Russian operatives offering help with that year's election.
+So Strzok and other officials were worried when they learned in 2016 that a junior aide to Trump's campaign, George Papadopoulos, drunkenly revealed he had been importuned by Russian operatives offering help with that year's election.

 That and other secret evidence put the U.S. intelligence community onto the hunt, which led in myriad directions amid the discovery of that year's wave of "active measures" directed at the election to help Trump.

-In the case of Strzok and the FBI, part of the work required assessing whether Trump and his camp were part of the scheme, and if so, who in the campaign might be involved.
+In the case of Strzok and the FBI, part of the work required assessing whether Trump and his camp were part of the scheme and, if so, who in the campaign might be involved.

 From Papadopoulos, that led investigators to campaign chairman Paul Manafort — since revealed to have given polling data to a Russian contact linked with its military intelligence agency — as well as a junior aide, Carter Page, and national security adviser Mike Flynn.